ACEP-WRE for Landowners - FIC

 FSA can provide a Subsidiary Print report that summarizes key eligibility information.
 Ideally, this documentation should be completed at least 2 to 3 months before applying.
 You may need to update documents such as the AGI certification at the start of a new federal fiscal year (October 1).

-Indian Tribes and Alaska Native Corporations are eligible to participate in ACEP-WRE.
-They must be federally recognized, meaning they are listed in an annual publication from the Bureau of Indian Affairs (BIA) in the Federal Register.
-In addition to the WRE easement options, Tribes are eligible to participate by entering into a 30-year land use contract.
+Certain Native nations and Alaska Native Corporations are eligible to participate in ACEP-WRE.
+They must be federally recognized, meaning they are listed in an annual publication from the Bureau of Indian Affairs in the Federal Register.
+In addition to the ACEP-WRE easement options, Nations are eligible to participate by entering into a 30-year land use contract.

 Land Ownership Length Requirements